magiclen/rocket-json-response/README.md

 Typically, the code **0** means **OK**.
 You can define other codes by yourself by implementing `JSONResponseCode` trait for your struct.

-Refer to `tests/index.rs` to see an complete example.
+Refer to `tests/index.rs` to see a complete example.

 ## License